AxelGarsal/AxelGarsal/README.md

 - 👋 Hi, I’m @AxelGarsal
 - 👀 I’m interested in Data Science, BigData and Data Analysis
-- 🌱 I’m currently learning R and Tableau
+- 🌱 I’m currently learning R for statistics, Tableau for data visualization and I´m improving my programming skills on python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects to learn
-- 📫 How to reach me ...
+- 📫 How to reach me @AxelGarsal everywhere

 <!---
 AxelGarsal/AxelGarsal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.